dev-labs-bg/laravel-csv-importer/README.md

 Aside from the performance benefit of caching, you can query the cache in importers by calling the 'get_from_cache($hash)'.
 This is useful when importing self-referential CSVs.
 An example of this would be importing a tree structure in following format: `[id, name, parent_id]`, where each branch prepends its parent's name to its own.

 ### Adding preprocessor functions
 You can define processor functions for your importers by adding a `get_processors()` function, which returns an array of functions.
-The package will run these functions on the columns which list these processors in the the `$column_mappings`.
+The package will run these functions on the columns which list these processors in the the `$column_mapping`.

 You can define the processor functions inline:
 ```